gavinlyonsrepo/NOKIA5110_TEXT/README.md

 6 row blocks that gives 72 characters in total (12X06).

-The library can only take in characters and strings so if the user wants to display numbers (ints, floats) They must be converted or parsed first, there is an example file "NOKA5110_TEXT_DHT11.ino" which shows a way to do this with floats.
+The library can only take in characters and strings so if the user wants to display numbers (ints, floats) They must be converted or parsed first, there is an example file "NOKA5110_TEXT_DHT11.ino" which shows one way to do this with floats.

 **Font2**

-The library also includes a "font 2", this is a wider font with same height.
+The library also includes a "font 2", this is a thicker/wider font with same height.
 Each character is in a 9 by 8 pixel block so you can fit 84/9 = 12 characters across columns and with 6 row blocks that gives 54 characters in total (9X06).
 There is an example file for this font.
-In order to save program space this font does not display lowercase letters.
+In order to save program space this font is uppercase letters only.
+To Include this font by commenting in #define NOKIA5110_FONT_2 at top of library header file and to use it pass 2 to "LCDFont" function.

 **Font3**

-The library also has a optional font 3 Aurebesh/ASCII font file.
-To use this the user must change a line in cpp file.
+The library also has a optional font 3 Aurebesh<->ASCII font file.
-Comment out the marked ASCII font library header and comment in the AUREBESH font library header.
-An example file for this in in examples.
+An example file for this is in examples.
+This font is same size as font 1.
+To Include this font by commenting in #define NOKIA5110_FONT_3 at top of library header file and to use it pass 3 to "LCDFont" function.

 Functions
 ----------------------------------------